-The general mood of postwar Australia was optimistic; it was also a turbulent time and in the north conditions were often harsh and brutal.
-Elizabeth found some respite at the Beagle Bay Mission to which, sharing an Irish Catholic background, she had privileged access.
-Beagle Bay, after years of struggle, by then was flourishing, in a golden phase.
-Affected by its ethos, by the Pallotine priests, the Sisters of St John of God and other inhabitants of the Mission she found further inspiration.
-She visited Bungarun, the Leprosarium on the outskirts of Derby, and recorded in small sketches the Sisters' selfless devotion to patients in their care.
-A set of Broome and Beagle Bay paintings, anticipating later work, are now part of the Collection of the Kimberley Sisters of St John of God Heritage Centre.
-Kimberley SSJG pictures have been exhibited twice since 2007.
-Some examples are at the end of this series; others can be found under 'Drawings/Face Value'.
+All the paintings in Prelude are exterior works created from hundreds of field drawings.
+The one exception is Prayer an image of nuns observed from behind, heads bowed, facing the altar in the Beagle Bay church.
+In 1947 when Elizabeth first visited Beagle Bay, the mission was emerging from years of struggle.
+Affected by its ethos, by the Sisters of St John of God, the Pallotine priests and its many inhabitants she found respite and further inspiration.
+She visited Bungarun, the Leprosarium on the outskirts of Derby, and recorded in small sketches the Sisters selfless devotion to patients in their care.
+A set of Broome and Beagle Bay paintings, anticipating later work, is now part of the Collection of the Kimberley Sisters of St John of God Heritage Centre.

-Labelled by some post-war critics as 'an artist with a social conscience', Durack dismissed this assessment, her letters of the time attesting that her primary concern was aesthetics and with communicating a sense of interconnection between the past and the present and with all living and inanimate things.
+Labelled by some post-war critics as 'an artist with a social conscience', Durack dismissed this assessment, letters of the time attesting that her primary concern was aesthetics and with communicating a sense of interconnection between the past and the present and with all living and inanimate things.
 Notwithstanding the artist's claim that her choice of subject matter was incidental to the whole, some radical groups, weaving their own theories into her work, attempted to 'adopt' her; (the attempt was not successful.)
 Most metropolitan critics, finding no recognisable links or theory in her work, dismissed or disparaged it.

 Undeterred by largely negative comment in places where it mattered, within four years Elizabeth Durack had held eleven solo exhibitions in major cities around the nation.
 By 1950 she was recognised as an artist of independent expression and ideas, outside of the mainstream — a position she maintained over the years.

-Signature, a 3000 word essay written on Ivanhoe Station in 1948, stands as a personal manifesto about art and life at the time.
+Signature, a 3000 word essay written on Ivanhoe Station in 1948,is a personal manifesto about her art and life at the time.
 Extracts from it can be found here: